kekyo/Epoxy/README.md

         this.Items = new ObservableCollection<ItemViewModel>();

         // Step 4: A handler for fetch button.
-        //   Ofcourse, we can use async/await with safer lambda expressions! this.Fetch = CreateCommand(async () =>
+        //   Ofcourse, we can use async/await safely in lambda expressions! this.Fetch = Command.Create(async () =>
         {
             var reddits = await Reddit.FetchNewPostsAsync("r/aww");